tomdoel/pulmonarytoolkit/README.md

 This is experimental research software and is primarily intended to support our own work.
 However, we are happy for you to make use of the software, and we have therefore made the source code available for free under the open-source licence (GNU-GPL3).

-While we are happy for you to make use of this software, please be aware that it is not designed or intended for general use and we can provide only limited support.

-_Currently available as an experimental (alpha) version - see Releases below._

 It comprises:
   * a library of lung analysis algorithms which can be called from your own code;
   * a GUI application for visualising and analysing clinical lung images (CT & MRI);